someobserver/recurgence/math/07-autopoietic-function/index.md

 ### Overview

-This section formalizes the **autopoietic function** $\Phi(C)$ as the generative engine of RFT, governing phase transitions in the semantic manifold.
-The autopoietic potential defines the threshold at which coherence becomes self-amplifying, initiating qualitative shifts in recursive dynamics and enabling the emergence of new semantic structures.
+The autopoietic function $\Phi(C)$ governs phase transitions in the semantic manifold.
+This potential defines the threshold at which coherence becomes self-amplifying, initiating qualitative shifts in recursive dynamics and enabling the emergence of new semantic structures.

 Mathematical structures:
 1. **Autopoietic Potential** $\Phi(C)$ — a scalar field encoding the generative capacity of coherence.